-By getting your timing and food selection in sync with your activity, you can maximize your energy throughout the day.
+You may not put a ton of thought into what you're eating before and after a workout.
+But by getting your timing and food selection in sync with your activity, you can maximize your energy throughout the day.
 When working out for health and well-being, we need to think about caloric and nutrient distribution throughout the day.
-That is what keeps our immune system functioning well and our insulin and blood sugar levels more even.
+That is what keeps our immune system functioning well and our insulin and blood-sugar levels more even.

 Morning exercisers often make the mistake of thinking they can burn more calories by jumping out of bed and into the gym without stopping for breakfast.
 The problem with this thought process is that a good night’s sleep inevitably leaves your blood sugar low and your liver glycogen close to depleted.
 This translates into a weaker workout.

-Since intensity and quality of training results in a more fit body, there is no need to sacrifice a meal.
-Fuel up in the morning before you hit the gym with just enough fuel to reap the benefits: Consume at least 25 grams (100 calories) of carbohydrates before hitting the gym and then eat a solid breakfast afterward.
+Fuel up in the morning before you hit the gym with just enough food to reap the benefits: Consume at least 25 grams (100 calories) of carbohydrates before hitting the gym and then eat a solid breakfast afterward.

 Before a morning workout, eat: